edge-servers/immunity-monitoring/README.rst

 1. Make sure iperf3 is installed on the device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Register your device to OpenWISP and make sure the `iperf3 openwrt package
+Register your device to Immunity and make sure the `iperf3 openwrt package
 <https://openwrt.org/packages/pkgdata/iperf3>`_ is installed on the device,
 eg: